ericoporto/ags-manual-wiki/UpgradeTo36.md

 ### Unicode support

-AGS can now work in Unicode mode, but for backward compatibility, we have to support ASCII mode too.
+AGS can now work in Unicode mode, but we also support ASCII mode for backward compatibility.
 We recommend using Unicode mode when starting new projects, regardless of the game language.

 When in Unicode mode, all game texts and text files, such as scripts, are saved in UTF-8 format.